neuralmagic/sparsify/README.md

 Additionally, you can use [DeepSparse](https://github.com/neuralmagic/deepsparse) to compare the inference performance on your CPU deployment hardware.

 <i>
-Note: In the near future, you will be able to visualize the results in the Cloud, simulate other scenarios and hyperparameters, compare the results to other Experiments, and package for your deployment scenario.
+Note: In the near future, you will be able to visualize the results in Sparsify Cloud, simulate other scenarios and hyperparameters, compare the results to other Experiments, and package for your deployment scenario.
 </i>

 To run a benchmark on your deployment hardware, use the `deepsparse.benchmark` command with your original model and the new optimized model.